-How to Clean Your Family Car
+How to Clean Your Car Yourself

 1. Rubbish bag at the ready!

-Before you can start cleaning your family car, you’ll have the dreaded job of removing all the rubbish first.
+Before you can start cleaning your car, you’ll have the dreaded job of removing all the rubbish first.
 While it might look like a huge task, you’ll be surprised at how much difference this alone can make.
 When all the rubbish is in its rightful place, you can start the fun bit – cleaning!

 2. Make it fun!